-Sharing general information on EYE-CLIMA first of all takes advantage of the project web site, accessible at https://eyeclima.eu.
+Sharing general information on EYE-CLIMA first of all takes advantage of the project website, accessible at https://eyeclima.eu.
 The top page (homepage) is displayed in Appendix 1.
-The web site not only provides a general description of EYE-CLIMA's activities, but it also acts as the repository for publicly accessible reports, including project Deliverables.
+The website not only provides a general description of EYE-CLIMA's activities, but it also acts as the repository for publicly accessible reports, including project deliverables.
 Furthermore, it employs a contact form to encourage more specific requests.
-Further plans include to host online interactive graphics so that users can explore the emissions of CO2, CH4, N2O, F-gases and BC, e.g. compare observation-based emission trends with pledged reductions, or national emissions per capita or gross domestic product.
+Further plans include to host online interactive graphics so that users can explore the emissions of CO2, CH4, N2O, F-gases and BC, e.g. compare observation-based emission trends with nationally reported emissions (based on NGHGIs) as well as pledged reductions.

 In its interaction with social media, EYE-CLIMA builds from the experience in other projects that establishing an own user profile not only is very time-consuming, it also requires significant investments in terms of attractive messages to become established.
-Hence, EYE-CLIMA decided to take advantage of existing user profiles of partners (NILU, CICERO, IIASA) and individual scientists (e.g. Glen Peters, Rona Thompson) that already are well established and therefore have a much broader reach than any new individual profile would have.
-The project's visibility will be assured by consistently using the #EYECLIMA handle in all appearances in media such as Twitter of LinkedIn.
+Hence, EYE-CLIMA decided to take advantage of existing user profiles of partners (NILU, CICERO, IIASA) and individual scientists (such as Glen Peters who operates a widely visible X (formerly Twitter) profile) that already are well established and therefore have a much broader reach than any new individual profile would have.
+The project's visibility will be assured by consistently using the #EYECLIMA handle in all appearances in media such as X or LinkedIn.